dqrobotics/container/README.md

 # docker
-Containerized environments for robotics development with the DQ Robotics library
+Containerized environments for development with the DQ Robotics library